glamod/marine-user-guide2/docs/source/index.rst

 Each aggregation is stored in an individual netcdf file.

-All the aggregations are configured in a common configuration file, :ref:`mon_grids_um`.
+All the aggregations are configured in a common configuration file, monthly_grids.json ( :ref:`mon_grids_um`).
 The current configuration for the MUG excludes reports not passing all the quality checks.
 The same tool can be used to produce data summaries with different filter criteria, but modifying the filter values in the configuration file.

 A launcher bash script configures the SLURM job for each CDM table and logs to level2/log/*sid-dck*/*config_file*-*table*.*ext*, with *ext* being *ok* or